-- Formations/Versions: The number of times the band has broken up and reformed under the same name (major reformations mentioned only).
+- Reformations: The number of times the band has broken up and reformed under the same name (major reformations mentioned only).

 - Web: Their band website.
 Use this with caution as we updated it periodically when we find out.
 If you click on this, you will be taken to the band's website.

 - Active Years: The year(s) the band operated.
 If no closing year is listed (just a dash mark) it means they are still active.
 If only a year with no dash, it means only one year of activity is noted.